qarmin/czkawka/README.md

   - Temporary Files - Allows finding temporary files

 ## Usage and requirements
+For normal use of the program, there should be no major requirements for the system, except that it must be Linux.

+Precompiled binaries are here - https://github.com/qarmin/czkawka/releases/

+Don't know why, but you must run this apps from terminal(double-click not working).
+## Compilation
+### Requirements
-Rust 1.46 - probably lower also works fine
+Rust 1.46 - probably lower also works fine(1.40 is needed by GTK)
 GTK 3.22 - for GTK backend

-Precompiled binaries are here(may not work in every Linux distro) - https://github.com/qarmin/czkawka/releases/

 For now only Linux(and maybe also macOS) is supported